B2B SaaSProduct StrategyResponsive Web

 *This work involves sensitive law-enforcement investigations, so I can't share full details publicly.
 These visuals are representative of the live product, and I'm glad to walk through the complete case study and design decisions in conversation.*

-Design Question: How do you turn a technically capable but workflow-unaware tool into a product investigators actually trust?
+Design Question: How do you turn a technically capable product into a platform customers can actually adopt, operate, and scale?

 Before

-The existing web app had sparse layouts, minimal information hierarchy, and required too many clicks to reach key data.
-Investigators couldn't quickly assess a case or drill into exhibit details without navigating through unnecessary intermediary screens.
+The existing web app showed the symptoms of that strategy gap.
+It had sparse layouts, minimal information hierarchy, and required too many clicks to reach key data.
+Investigators could not quickly assess a case, drill into exhibit details, or act on the evidence workflow without moving to another device.

 Case Detail